-The program is designed for:
+This program is designed for:

-- Those recently employed in the crime and intelligence analysis field who may have no formal training, limited experience or are not certified by a college or university. - Supervisors of Crime and Intelligence analyst personnel. - Professionals working in related fields outside of law enforcement who desire future employment as crime and intelligence analysts
+- Those recently employed in the crime and intelligence analysis field who may have had no formal training, limited experience or are not certified by a college or university. - Supervisors of Crime and Intelligence analyst personnel. - Professionals working in related fields outside of law enforcement who desire future employment as private sector crime and intelligence analysts.